The Allele For Black Noses In Wolves Is Dominant

 The Dominant Black Nose Allele: A Closer Look

 The prevailing scientific understanding indicates that the allele responsible for a black nose in wolves is dominant.
-This means that if a wolf inherits even just one copy of the black nose allele, it will exhibit a black nose phenotype.
+Still, this means that if a wolf inherits even just one copy of the black nose allele, it will exhibit a black nose phenotype.
 This is in contrast to a recessive allele, which only expresses its phenotype when two copies are present.

 Let's use some symbolic representation to clarify.
 We'll represent the allele for a black nose as "B" and the allele for a brown or other non-black nose color as "b."